 Because refinancing is the process of paying off your existing loans with a new, private loan, you will lose any access to the programs offered by federal loan programs, such as student loan forgiveness or income-driven repayment.

-If you are currently using an income-driven repayment plan and working towards student loan forgiveness, you’ll probably want to think twice before refinancing your federal student loans.
-And only the federal government offers forgiveness programs to graduates who are working in certain areas of public service.
+If you are currently working towards student loan forgiveness, you’ll probably want to think twice before refinancing your federal student loans.

 2. Am I currently using an income-driven repayment plan?